viliger2/ExtradimensionaItems/Thunderstore/README.md

 Things marked in bold can be edited via config.
 Mod supports in-game config setup via RiskOfOptions and has full BetterUI support for every item.

+Mod features extensive logging of practically every in-game event related to new content, so it might spam the log a lot.
+There is an option to completely disable logging if you have performance issues or log sizes go out of control.

 If you find any bugs send me a message on discord at **viliger#9877** or submit an issue on github.
-I also need help with some of the assets (Atma needs a proper model, Pizza box needs good skill icons, etc), writing propper lore and models\animation extraction from game called Super Cloudbuilt.
+I also need help with some of the assets (Atma needs a proper model, Pizza box needs good skill icons, etc), writing proper lore and models\animation extraction from game called Super Cloudbuilt.
 If you want to help, let me know.

 ## Known issues\things
 <details>

   * Some effects and sounds might not work on third client (as in not server and not client that sound comes from), but as far as functionality everything should be working.
   * Respawn Flag:
-    * If MUL-T picks flag as first item, places it and then picks up item without using Retool flag convers back into the item, like if anothe equipment was picked up.
+    * If MUL-T picks flag as first item, places it and then picks up item without using Retool flag converts back into the item, like if another equipment was picked up.
 It can be resolved by using Retool once with any equipment, at the start MUL-T has one equipment slot, until MUL-T uses Retool at least once with any equipment.
   * Chronoshift:
     * Oddly-shaped Opal doesn't reset.
     * Doesn't reset states, MUL-T won't swap back, Void Fiend won't get his energy\state, Railgunner will be scoped if she was scoped or still be overheated, etc.